syvita/sypool/README.md

 What can you do with these tokens?
 You can vote on decisions that we as a community might make in the future, and more importantly, you can redeem your STX rewards.

 After 1000 blocks (1 cycle), you'll be able to redeem your STX rewards.
-You will probably not make a profit after this 1000 block cooldown, as not all of your Bitcoin would have been spent for mining yet.
+You might not make a profit after this 1000 block cooldown, as not all of your Bitcoin would have been spent for mining yet.
 Don't worry if you don't make a profit, as the miner will eventually use up all your BTC.

 ### dem fees seem a lil' high